YashYalamalli/FinCluster/README.md

 # FinCluster
 Segmenting Financial Customers with KMeans and Visual Analytics using python and to visually represent the data in powerBI.
-Absolutely!
-Here's a solid, professional, and well-formatted `README.md` content you can use for your **Customer Segmentation for Financial Products** project.

 ---